 To make use of this service please check the catalogue for book availability and complete the online form.
 For each book we need to know the title; first author name or editor name; publication year or edition.
 Please use your College email so we can identify you.

 Book requests will be processed as soon as possible and you will be notified by email with instructions on how to collect the books.

 If you are unable to collect your requested books in person, you can request a Postal Loan.
 Please complete the online form.
-Books will be posted to you with a Freepost return label.
-Please only request a print version if you cannot use ebooks, or if an ebook version does not exist.
+Please note: we will not supply print copies if an ebook version is available.

 If you need to borrow material held at another university library, please complete the relevant online request form (for Click and Collect or Postal) or email email@example.com with details and we will request the items on your behalf.
 Due to Covid-19 restrictions, the lending library may not be able to supply the book.
 They may also decline to lend if an eBook is available.

 If the material you want is not available in any of the partner libraries, please ask about a British Library loan.
 If the book is not in stock, we may also consider purchasing a copy for our collection which you can then borrow.